Tim G. J. Rudner

 tim.rudner [at] nyu.edu

-The goal of my research is to create trustworthy machine learning models with a focus on developing methods and theoretical insights that improve the reliability, safety, and transparency of machine learning systems deployed in safety-critical settings.
-In pursuit of this goal, my research uses probabilistic methods to improve reliable uncertainty quantification [1,2,3], robustness to distribution shifts [1,2,3], interpretability [1,2], and sequential decision-making [1,2,3], with an emphasis on problems in healthcare [1,2,3].
+The goal of my research is to create trustworthy machine learning models with a focus on developing methods and theoretical insights that improve the reliability, safety, and transparency of machine learning systems deployed in safety-critical and high-stakes settings.
+In pursuit of this goal, my research uses probabilistic methods to improve reliable uncertainty quantification [1,2,3], robustness to distribution shifts [1,2,3], interpretability [1,2], and sequential decision-making [1,2,3], with an emphasis on problems in generative AI, healthcare, and scientific discovery [1,2,3,4].

-Bio: I am a Data Science Assistant Professor, Faculty Fellow, and Instructor at New York University.
+Bio: I am a Data Science Faculty Fellow at New York University.
 Before joining New York University, I conducted PhD research on probabilistic machine learning in the Department of Computer Science at the University of Oxford, where I was advised by Yarin Gal and Yee Whye Teh.
 For my work on safe decision-making under uncertainty, I received the 2021 Qualcomm Innovation Fellowship.
 I care deeply about equitable access to education and was an Equality, Diversity & Inclusion Fellow at the University of Oxford.
+For further details, please see my CV.

 I am also an AI Fellow at Georgetown’s Center for Security & Emerging Technology and a Rhodes Scholar.